-The five elements are Akash (Space), Vayu (Air), Agni (Fire), Ap (Water) and Prithvi (Earth) and understanding these can help you unlock the secrets to your being.⠀
+The five elements are Akash (Space), Vayu (Air), Agni (Fire), Ap (Water), and Prithvi (Earth).
+Understanding these can help you unlock the secrets to your being.⠀

 These five elements not only make your body but also the doshas and thus balancing the five elements is the key to balancing your body.
 If even a single element goes out of balance, it creates disharmony leading to ill health. ⠀

 The Five Great elements - Akash (Space), Vayu (Air), Agni (Fire), Ap (Water) and Prithvi (Earth) make up the fabric of the entire universe and our bodies.
 Our physical bodies are an expression of the five elements and as we leave the physical body the five elements dissolute and disperse back into nature. ⠀

 When we look at nature's beauty, we discover that five components provide the basis for the whole physical world.
 Ayurveda recognizes these components --Space, Air, Fire, Water, and Earth--as the building blocks of all material existence.